-The Olympic College Campus Safety Department employs 29 individuals in varied assignments.
-There are 10 full time employees: one Director, one Sergeant, five Officers, two Guards and one Program Specialist.
-There are 12 part-time hourly security guards and six part-time hourly office assistants assigned to the Campus Dispatch Center.
+The Olympic College Campus Security Department employs nine full time employees: one Director and 8 Officers.
+This staff is supplemented by part-time guards, office staff, and dispatchers.
 All uniformed personnel are aligned in the Security Division and all non-uniformed personnel are aligned in the Dispatch Division.